ryandocherty/ryandocherty/README.md

 <p align="left">🖥️ Breaking software since 2011
-<br>⌚ For the last two years, I've been leaning JavaScript & TypeScript
+<br>⌚ For the last few years, I've been leaning JavaScript & TypeScript
 <br>📚 I'm currently focusing on Playwright with TypeScript
 <br>🎯 My goal is to become a QA Automation expert
 </p>